canonical/ubuntu-pro-for-wsl/docs/howto/attach-landscape.md

 > **ⓘ Note:** This can also be performed by automated tools, so long as they can write into the Windows Registry.

 This how-to guide will teach you how to connect your WSL instances to a Landscape server.
-See [the reference](../reference/landscape) to learn more about Landscape and Ubuntu Pro For Windows.
+See [the reference](../reference/landscape) to learn more about Landscape and Ubuntu Pro for WSL.

 Note that for this to work, you need an Ubuntu Pro subscription.
-Read more about [how to enable Ubuntu Pro for Windows](./pro-attach).
+Read more about [how to enable Ubuntu Pro for WSL](./pro-attach).

 1. Open the Registry Editor on your Windows machine
    - To open the Registry Editor, press the Windows key + R and type `regedit`.